KorfLab/FRAG_project/README.md

 FRAG_project
 ============

+# Overview

 To contain code and data files for the Fragmentation project, investigating shattered chromosome phenotypes in _Arabidopsis thaliana_.

-## Background

-Raw data from Han's mapping of reads back to reference genome is in the file:

-	CGRs_1kb_plots_forkeith.tsv

-This file contains raw and normalized counts of reads mapped to 1 Kbp bins in three lines (FRAG62, FRAG133, and FRAG80 - a control line).
-The normalized counts don't just use FRAG80 but are based on a concatenated file of all the F1 diploids that were sequenced.
-Han calls this the 'SuperF1diploid'.

-The normalized counts come out to approximately 2.0 for duplications, and 3.0 for triplications.
-Actual values are slightly lower than this.
+The main focus of this repository is to develop code to help determine breakpoints between duplicated and triplicated regions of chromosomes (see 'Block_detection_code/' directory) and also to see whether certain genomic features are over- or under-represented at either the breakpoint regions or in the blocks themselves.

-### Making Master GFF file of all genomic features
+# Generating Data: Making Master GFF file of all genomic features #

+## 1) Get GFF features from TAIR ##

-TAIR has separate GFF files for various features on their FTP (not all in one master file).
+TAIR has separate GFF files for various features on their FTP site (not all in one master file).
 So:

-	cat TAIR10_GFF3_genes_transposons.gff TAIR_GFF3_ssrs.gff Gutierrez_DNA_replication_origin_TAIR10_GBROWSE.gff > all_TAIR10_features.gff
+	cat TAIR10_GFF3_genes_transposons.gff TAIR_GFF3_ssrs.gff > all_TAIR10_features.gff

+## 2) Making replication origin GFF file ##

+I wrote a simple script `ori2gff.pl` that takes the raw data from the Gutierrez et al. paper and converts it to a GFF format.
+E.g.

+	./ori2gff.pl Gutierrez.txt > Gutierrez_DNA_replication_origin_TAIR10_GBROWSE.gff

+This file will be appended to the main TAIR10 GFF file of all genomic features.

+	cat Gutierrez_DNA_replication_origin_TAIR10_GBROWSE.gff  >> all_TAIR10_features.gff

+## 3) Making DNAse I hypersensitive site GFF file ##

+This paper by Zhang et al. (2012) describes a set of hypersensitive sites in A. thaliana:

+[Genome-Wide Identification of Regulatory DNA Elements and Protein-Binding Footprints Using Signatures of Open Chromatin in Arabidopsis](http://www.plantcell.org/content/24/7/2719.full)

+In this paper, they generate DHS maps for seed and flower tissues.
+These data were submitted to the GEO database and are available under accession [GSE34318](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE34318).
+One of the data files in in BED format (GSE34318_dhsites_region.bed) and this includes the location of DHS regions (presumably after some threshold value has been exceeded) for both leaf and seed tissues.

+I extracted just the DHS regions that were identified in wildtype leaf libraries, and converted to GFF.

+First quick replacement of spaces with tabs in downloaded bed file and then convert to desired GFF format with simple Perl script:

+	tr ' ' '\t' < GSE34318_dhsites_region.bed  | grep wtleaf | sort -k 1,1 -k 2n,2n  > GSE34318_dhsites_region_sorted.bed
+	./bed2gff.pl GSE34318_dhsites_region_sorted.bed  > DHS.gff

+Now combine with main file:

+	cat DHS.gff >> all_TAIR10_features.gff
+	grep -vE "^#" all_TAIR10_features.gff | sort -k 1,1 -k 4n,4n  all_TAIR10_features.gff > tmp.gff; mv tmp.gff all_TAIR10_features.gff

+### 4) Making Chromatin state information GFF file ###

+This new paper by Sequeira-Mendes et al. (2014) describes a set of distinct chromatin states in *A. thaliana*:

+[The Functional Topography of the Arabidopsis Genome Is Organized in a Reduced Number of Linear Motifs of Chromatin States](http://www.plantcell.org/content/early/2014/06/11/tpc.114.124578.long)

+They mostly use existing histone and other epigenetic modification data, but have some of their own.
+Using principal components analysis, they end up defining 9 different states of chromatin.
+These are available in supplemental data file 2 (Excel spreadsheet).

+I converted this to a GFF file.
+Sequence Ontology only has one term for chromatin (SO:0001747 open_chromatin_state) so I will use the 9th column of GFF to distinguish the 9 different states.

+First export each tab in Excel spreadsheet to a text file (Windows formatted text), e.g state1.txt, state2.txt etc. Then simple Perl script to convert them to GFF.

+	./chromatin_state2gff.pl > tmp.gff
+	cat tmp.gff >> all_TAIR10_features.gff
+	sort -k 1,1 -k 4n,4n  all_TAIR10_features.gff > tmp.gff; mv tmp.gff all_TAIR10_features.gff

+## Summary of TAIR10 GFF data ##

 How many unique features do we have?

 	cut -f 2,3 all_TAIR10_features.gff | sort -u
+	GEO     DNAseI_hypersensitive_site
 	GutierrezLab    DNA_replication_origin
+	Sequeira-Mendes_2014_paper      open_chromatin_state
 	TAIR10  CDS
 	TAIR10  chromosome
 	TAIR10  exon
 	TAIR10  five_prime_UTR
 	TAIR10  gene
+	TAIR10  miRNA
 	TAIR10  mRNA
-	TAIR10	miRNA
 	TAIR10  ncRNA
 	TAIR10  protein
 	TAIR10  pseudogene
 	TAIR10  pseudogenic_exon
 	TAIR10  pseudogenic_transcript
 	TAIR10  rRNA
+	TAIR10  snoRNA
 	TAIR10  snRNA
-	TAIR10	snoRNA
-	TAIR10	tRNA
 	TAIR10  three_prime_UTR
 	TAIR10  transposable_element
 	TAIR10  transposable_element_gene
 	TAIR10  transposon_fragment
+	TAIR10  tRNA
 	TandemRepeatsFinder_v4.04       satellite

 Can reorder master GFF file to sort by chromosome and then coordinate: